seamapi/react/README.md

 Chromatic reports results as status checks that link directly to the storybook.

 If changes are detected, follow the link in the status checks to approve the changes.
-_Contributors must be granted access to approve changes on Chromatic: request access from another maintainer of this project._
+_Contributors must be granted access to approve changes on Chromatic;
+request access from another maintainer of this project._

 [Chromatic]: https://www.chromatic.com/

 ### Previews

-Every pull request deploys the Storybook in docs mode with the examples in a [Vercel Preview Deployment] where you may [comment directly on the preview][Vercel Comments].
+Every pull request deploys the storybook in docs mode with the examples in a [Vercel Preview Deployment] where you may [comment directly on the preview][Vercel Comments].
 This is the same storybook published on [react.seam.co](https://react.seam.co).